We need stricter rules and strong enforcement

 But this journey begins with a fight for tough rules and strong enforcement—vital protections needed to safeguard our air, water, land, and public health.

-Our natural gas work is focused on three key areas:
+Our oil and gas work is focused on three key areas:

 EDF is leading the effort to reduce local impacts of oil and gas development in key states, like Texas and Colorado, by increasing industry oversight and helping to develop new standards for gas production and delivery.